The-DataMaven/retail-sales-performance-dashboard/README.md

-# 🛍️ Retail Sales Perfoemance Dashboard
+# 🛍️ Retail Sales Performance Dashboard

 ### Project Overview
-This project presents an interactive Tableau dashboard built using the UCI Online Retail Dataset, which contains transactional data for a UK-based online retailer from 2009 to 2011.
+This project presents an interactive Tableau dashboard built using the UCI Online Retail Dataset, which contains transactional data for a UK-based online retailer from 2010 and 2011.
 The dashboard is designed to help stakeholders uncover key business insights around sales performance, customer behavior, and product trends across countries.

 ### 📁 Dataset